andrex-naranjas/multiple-heavy-baryonsFW/README.md

-# Double and triple heavy baryons decay widths and mass spectra
+# Double and triple charm and bottom baryons decay widths and mass spectra

 Code to compute double charm and bottom baryon spectra and decay widths.
 A fit is performed to obtain the model parameters.
 Errors are propagated via bootstrap Monte Carlo Gaussian sampling.